amaus/jMath/README.md

 `gradle install`

-gradle will do several things.
-It will create and install the jar and executables to $JMATHDIR/build/install/jMath and to the local maven repository (for archival purposes).
-The maven local repository is located in ~/.m2/respository It will also generate the javadocs, zip them up, and install them to the
+gradle will do a couple things.
+It will create and install the jar and executables to the local maven repository (for archival purposes).
+The maven local repository is located in ~/.m2/respository.
+It will also generate the javadocs, zip them up, and install them to the
 $JMATHDIR/distributions and the maven local repository.

+Workflow, as developing, compile and test using `gradle build`.
+When it is time to make a minor release, use `gradle install` to install jars, executables, and javadoc archive to local maven repository.

+If you are developing within jMath, when you create a new executable, you must add it to the build.gradle script for it to compile.
+The executable start scripts will ignore your CLASSPATH in lieu of the latest compiled jar in $JMATHDIR/build/lib/.
+If you are developing outside of jMath, that is writing your own programs that depend on jMath, you need to make sure your CLASSPATH includes the location of your jMath jar.

 ## javadoc